gallochris/evdev-byc/README.md

-# Bless your chart Evidence project
+# Evidence project for Bless your chart

-## Get Started using the CLI
+## Using the CLI

 ```bash
 cd evdev-byc